visionappscz/gpg-ftp-deployment/README.md

 this script assumes taht the deployment configuration files are named in the following manner: "deployment.<name_of_environment>.ini[.gpg]".
 The name of the environment is opassed in as a first argument, the desired action as a second argument.

+DEPENDENCIES:

+php, gpg, composer

+INSTALLATION:

+1/ Put it into your favorite folder for scripts and such

+	git clone git@github.com:mbohal/gpg-ftp-deployment.git

+2/ Navigate to where the deploy.sh script is located

+	cd folder_where_the_script_is

+3/ Install dependencies

+	composer install

 USAGE: